kaichen23/israel-hamas/README.md

 - parent_id: last level comment or submission

 ### Conversations
 Each conversation includes one submission with comments.

-The attribute "comments_df" in the dataset includes all comments information related to the conversation.
+**Attribute**
+- comments_df: All comments information in the conversation
+- freepalestine_islamophobia: 0 or 1.
+1 means this conversation is related to Free palestine/islamophobia topic.
+- zionism_antisemitism

 ## Data Download
 All datasets are saved to JSON type files.
 This repository contains a sample of five hundred submissions, comments, and conversations data, along with an ID file extracted from the complete dataset.
 Please contact the author (**kchen035@usc.edu**) to access the entire dataset.